chiangyaw/prisma-cloud-bootcamps/02-Runtime-Protection-Lab-Guide.md

 8. This view provides an expanded understanding of the finding.
 We can see that Prisma Cloud alerted on this finding due to the default rule to alert on suspicious behavior.
 Administrators can configure their own rules alert on or block malicious activity.

-9. Creating rules to defend applications is easy in Prisma Cloud by using the navigation bar on the left hand side of the UI and selecting **Runtime** under the **Defend** section.
+9. **(The following step is not available for read-only role, hence it is for information basis only)** Creating rules to defend applications is easy in Prisma Cloud by using the navigation bar on the left hand side of the UI and selecting **Runtime** under the **Defend** section.

 ![Alt text for image](/screenshots/runtime_protection/preventing-attacks-9.png "Optional title")

-10. On this page administrators can configure rules that make sense for their applications.
+10. **(The following step is not available for read-only role, hence it is for information basis only)** On this page administrators can configure rules that make sense for their applications.
 There is a great deal of granularity given to Prisma Cloud administrators to configure allowed process, networking, and file system activities.
 Prisma Cloud defenders are also integrated with Palo Alto Network's WildFire anti-malware service allowing for the blocking of malware found on the application.

 ![runtime-rules-blocking](https://github.com/c-haisten/c2c_summit/assets/98335592/3b0f5dcb-7e1f-4668-bf90-40d41964bf41)